vpetrigo/sntpc/README.md

 Contributions are always welcome!
 If you have an idea, it's best to float it by me before working on it to ensure no effort is wasted.
 If there's already an open issue for it, knock yourself out.
 See the [**contributing section**](CONTRIBUTING.md) for additional details

+## Thanks

+1. [Frank A. Stevenson](https://github.com/snakehand): for implementing stricter adherence to RFC4330 verification scheme
+2. [Timothy Mertz](https://github.com/mertzt89): for fixing possible overflow in offset calculation
+3. [HannesH](https://github.com/HannesGitH): for fixing a typo in the README.md
+4. [Richard Penney](https://github.com/rwpenney): for adding two indicators of the NTP server's accuracy into the `NtpResult` structure
+5. [Vitali Pikulik](https://github.com/vpikulik): for adding `async` support

+Really appreciate all your efforts!
+Please [let me know](mailto:vladimir.petrigo@gmail.com) if I forgot someone.

 # License